-When Pip gets home, the first thing he has to do is to tell Herbert about Estella and about how much he loves her.
-Herbert is not surprised.
-He could totally tell that Pip was jonesing for Estella – the lovesick puppy wasn’t very subtle about it.
+When Pip gets home, the first thing he does is tell Herbert about Estella and about how much he loves her.
+Um, duh, says Herbert.

-Herbert tries to reassure Pip, but he also tells him that he doesn't think that Estella is destined for him after all.
-He doesn’t think that Miss Havisham plans to throw them together.
+Herbert tries to reassure Pip, but he also tells him that he doesn't think that Estella is destined for Pip after all, and that Miss Havisham doesn't plan to hook them up.

 This completely derails Pip.